Graph Convolution Machine for Context-aware Recommender System: Experiments

 \subsubsection{Impact of Decoder}

 Having applied GC layers, we equip GCM with a decoder to model the pairwise interactions between the refined representations of users, items, and contexts.
 Here we investigate the role of such decoder.
-Towards this end, we compare GCM with two variants, GCM-MLP and GCM-MF, which separately replace the decoder with MLP and inner product on user and item representations.
+Towards this end, we compare GCM with three variants: 1) GCM-APC, that performs average pooling on context features before pair-wise inner product; 2) GCM-MLP, that replaces the decoder with MLP; and 3) GCM-MF, that replaces FM with inner product on user and item representations.
 Table~\ref{tab:norm and decoder impact} shows the comparison of results.
 There are several observations: \begin{itemize} \item Clearly, modeling feature interactions in the decoder enhances the predictive results.
-In particular, GCM and GCM-MLP perform consistently better than GCM-MF, which relies only on the inner product of user and item representations.
+In particular, GCM, GCM-APC and GCM-MLP perform consistently better than GCM-MF, which relies only on the inner product of user and item representations.

-\item While having encoded context features into user and item representations via GC layer, GCM highlights their influence in an explicit fashion, while GCM-MLP models the feature interactions in a rather implicit way.
-The better performances of GCM again verfy the rationality and effectiveness of FM-based decoder. \end{itemize}
+\item While having encoded context features into user and item representations via GC layer, GCM and GCM-APC highlight their influence in an explicit fashion, while GCM-MLP models the feature interactions in a rather implicit way.
+The better performances of GCM and GCM-APC again verify the rationality and effectiveness of FM-based decoder.
+In addition, after performing average pooling on context features, GCM-APC degenerates the performance by a noticeable margin, the reason is that GCM endows higher weights on feature interaction between context field and user (item) field, which is the core of CARS.